 The primary purpose of the Campus ID Card is to provide easy identification of the cardholder and to permit access to permitted areas of the University campus.
 The Campus ID Card also serves as a library card.
-It is the responsibility of the cardholder to report suspected lost or stolen cards immediately.
+It is the responsibility of the cardholder to immediately report suspected lost or stolen cards to HU Security at HUSecurity@HarrisburgU.edu or by phone at 717-901-5180.